Excalibur MFA/PAM - Deployment documentation¶

 - see section High availability section within this document.

 The Excalibur mobile application utilizes the user’s mobile phone as a hardware security token - therefore in Excalibur, we call the mobile phone the token.
-It is primarily used to interact with the user - input of authentication factors, viewing of sessions and their history as well as providing remote locking / logout of sessions.
-Excalibur Token uses the biometric sensors if available and HW secure element if supported by the phone.
+It is primarily used to interact with the user - input of authentication factors, viewing of sessions and their history as well as providing capability to remote lock / logout sessions.
+Excalibur Token uses the biometric sensors if available and the hardware secure element if supported by the phone.
 More details in Excalibur User Manual.

 - Mobile app can be distributed via platform specific app stores (PlayStore, AppleStore) or via corporate MDM.